Andrettin/Wyrmsun/readme.txt

 * Units
 - Added unit graphics for the Norse Swordsman.
 - Gunpowder infantry units and the Latin Javelineer can now use the Precise Shot ability properly.
+- Added new icons for the Goblin Barbarian and the Goblin Warlord.

 -----------------------------------------------------------------------
 - 3.2.1